luigiselmi/algorithms/README.md

 $ java -cp "lib/algs4.jar" edu.princeton.cs.algs4.FrequencyCounter 8 < resources/searching/tinyTale.txt
 ```

-executes the Java class FrequencyCounter, in the edu.princeton.cs.algs4 package in the algs4.jar library, that takes as an argument the minimun length of a word to be counted, and a list of words from the input stream fed by a text file, and prints the most frequent word with at least that length.
+executes the Java class FrequencyCounter, in the edu.princeton.cs.algs4 package in the algs4.jar library, that takes as an argument the minimun length of a word to be counted, a list of words from the input stream fed by a text file, and prints the most frequent word with at least that length.
 ### Compile and execute using Maven
 You can compile all the Java classes using Maven